 Dallas Interference with Emergency Call Lawyer

-Have you or someone you know been charged for interfering with an emergency call?
+Have you or someone you know been charged with Interference with 911?
 Usually, these cases rely heavily on the alleged victim’s testimony.
 You need legal representation that can formulate a good defense in response to testimony.
-Contact The Law Offices of Richard C. McConathy today and meet an experienced defense attorney.
+Contact Law Offices of Richard C. McConathy today and meet an experienced defense attorney.

 Interfering with Emergency Call under Texas Law